em-tg/em-tg.github.io/csborrow/index.md

 where are all the angle brackets and apostrophes?
 How is it possible that I can write efficient and provably-safe code in C# without a degree in type theory?
-In this document I hope to briefly summarize my understanding of memory safety in C#, make direct comparisons between C# constructs and the corresponding Rust ones, and maybe shed some light on what tradeoffs C# made exactly to get this so user-friendly.
+In this document I hope to briefly summarize my understanding of memory safety in C#, make direct comparisons between C# constructs and the corresponding Rust ones, and maybe shed some light on what trade-offs C# made exactly to get this so user-friendly.

-## A history of C# ref safety
+## A brief history of C# ref safety

 [Since the beginning](https://ecma-international.org/wp-content/uploads/ECMA-334_1st_edition_december_2001.pdf)
  (2000-ish), C# has had the `ref` keyword for parameters passed into a function by